- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

-Furthermore, as a point of comparison, most ice cream in the world is delivered without the benefit of Leonardo.
+Furthermore, as a point of comparison, most ice cream in the world is delivered without Leonardo’s benefit.
 Many ice cream truck operators can’t afford Leonardo.
 How is all this ice cream staying frozen?
-Could it be that this has something more to do with the existence for decades of refrigerated trucks?
+Could it be that this has something more to do with the existence of decades of refrigerated trucks?

 It seems quite likely.